andris0816/entity-builder/README.md

 - Customisable entity and relationship types.
 - Integration with social login providers (Google, GitHub, etc.).
 - Continuous integration (CI) configuration and more comprehensive tests.

+## Architecture Overview
+- Laravel backend (REST API) with Sanctum for authentication
+- Vue 3 SPA served by Vite
+- Pinia for client-side state management
+- D3.js for real-time graph rendering
+- Policy-based authorisation in Laravel

+## License
+This project is open-source and available under the [MIT License](LICENSE).